Nguyen-HanhNong/Chatroom-Application/README.md

 ## Instructions to compile and run the application

+The following commands will be useful:

+### Command to run the server:
+`python manage.py runserver`

+### Command to reset the database:
+`python manage.py migrate chatroom zero`

 ## Potential Improvements and Advancements

-python manage.py runserver
 ./manage.py migrate

-python manage.py migrate chatroom zero